RETREAT IS over, but sign up for the mailing list for first notice of registration for upcoming workshops & next year's solstice!

-Jeannine specializes in creative nonfiction and fiction and has been writing, editing, and teaching for more than twenty years.
+Jeannine is an award-winning writer of memoir, essay, and creative nonfiction as well as narrative journalism.
+She is currently an MFA candidate in fiction at Vermont College of Fine Arts, where she is working to complete her first novel.
+She has been writing, editing, and teaching for more than twenty years.
 She is the founder of Elephant Rock.
 You can read her full bio here.

-Our Solstice retreat will open gradually on Sunday afternoon with a welcome reception with refreshments as participants arrive during the course of the afternoon and evening.
-Guests will have free time for settling into rooms and exploring the lodge and island and to eat dinner at their leisure.
-Sunday evening, we will have a welcome and opening circle for introductions and orientation.
-The daily schedule will include two writing workshops, yoga and meditation, outdoor adventures and humorous competitions (yes, get ready!), evening fireside chats about craft, books, writing craft, and specific projects, nightly bonfires, and of course the second annual ritual dock jump!
+Our Solstice retreat opens gently on Sunday afternoon with a welcome reception with light refreshments as participants arrive at the boat landing during the afternoon and evening.
+You will have free time for settling into your rooms and exploring the lodge and island and you may eat dinner at your leisure.
+Sunday evening around 8 p.m., we will have an opening circle for introductions and orientation.
+The daily schedule will include two writing workshops, yoga and meditation, outdoor adventures and humorous competitions (yes, get ready!), evening fireside chats and bonfires, and of course the fourth annual ritual dock jump in honor of Mary Ann Johnson!
 A detailed schedule will be presented the first evening of the retreat.

 - Lodging at beautiful Stout’s Island Lodge (5 nights)

 - All meals except Sunday dinner (due to staggered arrival times of participants).
-Plus, a celebratory closing dinner on Thursday night (last year we went "fancy" so you may want to bring something fun to wear that evening!)
+Plus, a celebratory closing dinner on Thursday night (in previous years we've been "fancy" so you may want to bring something fun to wear that evening!)